andrewcccc/andrewcccc.github.io/projects.md

   </tr>
 </table>

-**Conclusion:**
--Overall, the app met the mobile app design principles and development guidelines, achieving appropriate colour contrast, readability, and layout presentations.
-Furthermore, asthma and COPD diaries, medication profiles, and action plans were developed based on clinically validated guidelines.
-These steps are essential to meet industrial standards and safeguard the app’s credibility, accessibility, and usability.
-Future steps include expanding the app’s compatibility to cross-platform frameworks to enhance the app’s accessibility and equity.
+**Conclusion:** The app met mobile app design principles and development guidelines, achieving appropriate color contrast, readability, and layout presentations.
+Additionally, asthma and COPD diaries, medication profiles, and action plans were developed based on clinically validated guidelines.
+These steps are essential for meeting industrial standards and ensuring the app’s credibility, accessibility, and usability.
+Future steps include expanding the app’s compatibility to cross-platform frameworks to enhance accessibility and equity.